mikelynch/py-ext-test/README.md

 ## Bundling binaries (`py-ext-bin-test`)

-This shows how to bundle binaries, which can then be used from the package.
+This shows how to bundle existing binaries, which can then be used from the package.
+This is as opposed to having dedicated native code which should be compiled and integrated with the package.

 There are two broad ways this could be achieved:
 1. Bundle binaries for all supported platforms